Gustavo-Marinho0/Gustavo-Marinho/README.md

 <pre>
 💻 I am a Front-End Developer
-📚 I have a Bachelors in Computer Science from the University Cadi Ayyad at Morocc 🔭 Working on React with Typescript
+🔭 Working with React and Typescript
 🌟 Main language: JavaScript
 🚩 Interested in Full Stack Development
 </pre>